asyncrom/gupy/README.md

 ## Creating the skeleton

-**TODO**
+The skeleton was cut in plywood with a laser machine at the [HATLAB](www.hatlab.fr).
+In order to do this, the different parts of the skeleton were exported in DXF file format, and then imported in LaserCut53.
+Finally, the wooden parts are simply glued together to create the skeleton

 ## Adding the slats

-This part was tricky, each wooden slate needs to be strongly  maintained for 24h along the hull.
+This part was tricky, each wooden slate needs to be strongly  maintained for 24h along the hull to dry the glue.
 At the beginning, simple clamps are adequate.

 <img src="assets/IMG_0140.JPG" alt="drawing" width="200"/>